SooryaGeorge7/Dublin-Eats/TESTING.md

 - Not setting fixed width and height for images.
 - Not having aria-labels for all links.
 - Performance was more on the lower side for rseataurant page and search results but that is mostly due to images being loaded from google Places API.
-- Profile pictures uploaded were taking in jpg which affected performance.
+- Profile pictures uploaded were taking in to be large which affected performance, This is diffcult to control as it depends on each user.

 #### **Home Page**